-Liberty Women’s Clinic healthcare professionals will help you understand what you can expect from each abortion procedure, present abortion risk factors, and provide a list of questions you should ask any abortion clinic before undergoing a procedure.
+Liberty Women’s Clinic healthcare professionals will help you understand what you can expect from each abortion procedure, associated risk factors, and provide a list of questions you should ask any abortion clinic before undergoing a procedure.
 Make an appointment today to meet with one of our caring nurses before making the trip to an abortion clinic in Missouri or Kansas.

 Chemical abortion is a medical procedure that takes place prior to the tenth week of pregnancy.
 It's commonly referred to as "the abortion pill," though it's actually a series of two pills; one is taken at the medical clinic and the second is taken at home.
 It's also known as RU-486.